vipulnaik/diet-exercise-health/events/2025/2025-03-21-pfizer-covid-vaccine-updated-booster-dose.md

 back of the neck.
 It's not totally out of the ordinary to experience this briefly even without a vaccine, so the role of the vaccine isn't clear.
 The feeling subsided.

+I experienced a little bit of tightness as well as something of the nature of a tension headache in the evening on Monday 2025-03-24, three days after the vaccine.
+This likely correlates with the holistic fatigue and light sensitivity that also spiked again on Monday.

 ### Thirst